kvarak/dnd/docs/_Classes/barbarian.md

 ### Totem Spirit
 At 1st level when you adopt this path, you choose a totem animal.
 You must make or acquire a physical totem object - an amulet or similar adornment - that incorporates fur or feathers, claws, teeth, or bones of the animal.
 For example, if you have a bear totem spirit, you might be unusually hairy and thick skinned, or if your totem is the eagle, your eyes turn bright yellow.
 Your totem animal might be an animal related to those listed here but more appropriate to your homeland.
 For example, you could choose a hawk or vulture in place of an eagle.

-You are proficient on Charisma checks against beasts.
+You gain the Animal handling skill.
 Additionally you have advantage on Charisma checks when interacting with normal animals related to your totem spirit.

 ### Spirit Seeker
 Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts.
 At 3rd level you gain the ability to cast the *beast sense* and *speak with animals* spells, but only as rituals.